arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 7. Persist the new segments to KV.

 Segment merging is also useful in the case of low rate channels.
 Channels with samples rates under 1Hz will write very small segments.
-This lends itself increased IO randomness during reads (Low data rates -> more channels -> smaller segments
--> high channel cardinality -> frequent random access).
+This results in increased IO randomness during reads (Low data rates -> more channels -> smaller segments -> high channel cardinality -> frequent random access).
 By sorting and merging segments, we can reduce both the number of kv lookups and increase sequential IO.

-In addition to write amplification, segment merging is also complex.
+Segment merging also adds complexity.
 We go from a database that writes data once to adding multiple updates and rewrites.
 Segment merging only occurs after a file is closed.
 Recent data (which generally lives in open files) is typically accessed more frequently than older data.
-Reads to recent data won't benefit from segment merging unless the file size is drastically reduced, which leads to large numbers of files.
+Reads to recent data won't benefit from segment merging unless the file size is drastically reduced.
+This leads to large numbers of files.

-These consequences mean I'm deciding to leave segment merging out of the scope of this RFC's implementation.
+I'm deciding to leave segment merging out of the scope of this RFC's implementation.
 This is not to say it doesn't belong in subsequent iterations.

 # Iteration